Afzal4984/quizform/README.md

 # QuizForm Application

 ## Description
 QuizForm is a Node.js-based web application that allows users to create, take, and manage quizzes.
-It uses Express.js for the backend, EJS for templating, and MongoDB for data storage.
+It uses Express.js for the backend, EJS for templating, and MongoDB for data-storage.

 ## Features
 - User authentication (login and signup).